 Finally, go back and view the private certificate key associated with the public key in the certificate.

-openssl pkey -in <path_to_certificate_key>/privkey.pem -text -noout
+sudo openssl pkey -in <path_to_certificate_directory>/privkey.pem -text -noout

 To avoid unnecessary charges, delete the VM in the web console or via Cloud Shell using the command below:

-gcloud compute instances delete nginx --zone=us-west1-b
+gcloud compute instances delete nginx-vm --zone=us-west1-b